micro-nova/AmpliPi/docs/DEVELOPING.md

 ## Developing on a separate computer

 This allows remote development with the ability to test changes on your AmpliPi
-1. Checkout [this repo](https://github.com/micro-nova) on a linux based system (a git bash shell on windows works fine as well).
+1. Checkout [this repo](https://github.com/micro-nova) on a linux based system.
+A git bash shell on windows works fine as well, we suggest Windows Subsystem for Linux (WSL).
-1. Make changes with your favorite editor, we suggest vscode
+2. Make changes with your favorite editor, we suggest vscode
-1. Use `scripts/deploy` to deploy the latest software.
+3. Use `scripts/deploy` to deploy the latest software.
    The pi must have access to the internet to successfully run this script.

 ### Installing Node.js